-An access alternative considered by the Navy was to allowing unstructured OHV use within the Bravo ranges that would be compatible with the Navy's mission at the FRTC.
+An access alternative considered by the Navy was to allow unstructured OHV use within the Bravo ranges that would be compatible with the Navy's mission at the FRTC.
 As noted elsewhere in this EIS, the military training activities that occur within the FRTC's bombing ranges are inherently dangerous and pose a risk to public safety without strict compliance to proper security measures.
 The areas of the bombing ranges that pose the most significant potential risk to public safety are within the danger zones.
-Allowing OHV use on the Bravo ranges (including the requested withdrawal areas) would need to consider management of public activities within danger zones to minimize risks to public safety to the extent possible.
-Minimizing risk would require that any person entering a danger zone fully understand the risks associated with entering these zones.
+Allowing OHV use on the Bravo ranges (including the requested withdrawal areas) would create appreciable public risk.

-Similar to grazing activities, the Navy has identified times (2:00 a.m.-6:00 a.m.
-Monday-Saturday, Sundays, and holidays) where the Bravo ranges would likely not be active, thereby minimizing safety risks to persons entering the danger zones.
-The Navy is concerned that a member of the public could be within the range boundaries during times that are outside of approved access times.
-To minimize the potential for impacts to the public from training, the Navy would need to drive or fly over the entire range to ensure that no members of the public remain on the range before engaging in training activities.
+The Navy is concerned that a member of the public could be within the range boundaries.
+To minimize the potential for impacts on the public from training, the Navy would need to drive or fly over the entire range to ensure that no members of the public remain on the range before engaging in training activities.
 Clearing the ranges every Monday or the day following a holiday would require a large time investment and would negatively impact the amount of training time available throughout the year.
 Implementing this alternative would not meet the tempo screening factor requirements as required by the Optimized Fleet Response Plan.